UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 <img src="01-Chapter1_files/figure-html/unnamed-chunk-67-1.png" width="672" />

-Collectively, these results demonstrate a significantly relationship between BMI and BW, both when modeling with and without covariates.
+Collectively, these results demonstrate a significant relationship between BMI and BW, both when modeling with and without covariates.

 #### Logistic Regression
-To carry out a logistic regression, we need to evaluate one continuous variable (here, we select material education, using MEdu variable) and one dichotomous variable (here, we select smoking status, using the Smoker variable).
+To carry out a logistic regression, we need to evaluate one continuous variable (here, we select maternal education, using MEdu variable) and one dichotomous variable (here, we select smoking status, using the Smoker variable).

 When considering these data, we may hypothesize that higher levels of education are negatively associated with smoking status.
 In other words, those with higher education are less likely to smoke.
 Because smoking status is a dichotomous variable, we will use logistic regression to look at this relationship.